Keeping energy costs low doesn’t have to mean huge lifestyle changes. Here are simple and budget-friendly ways to save energy in your home.

 Additionally, LED lights are more energy efficient and use up to 80% less energy than standard bulbs.
 With just a few minor changes like replacing your light bulbs, you can make life-long savings toward your electric bill each month!

-Taking these simple steps can make a big difference in conserving energy and keeping costs down!
+Aside from find best electric rates texas, taking these simple steps can make a big difference in conserving energy and keeping costs down!